top of page

 Book Two deepens the mystery and danger as the Underverse destabilizes, Earth begins to fracture under cosmic pressure, and Rebecca discovers that sometimes the smallest kindness—and the smallest child—can reshape the fate of worlds.

-Throughout the series, Rebecca embodies a simple, unyielding truth: when the universe offers two impossible options, she finds a third.
+Throughout the two books, Rebecca embodies a simple, unyielding truth: when the universe offers two impossible options, she finds a third.
 Sometimes through fury, sometimes through compassion, sometimes through sheer stubborn refusal to let the world decide who gets hurt.

-Blending grounded realism with metaphysical fantasy, The Last Queen of the Underverse is perfect for readers who enjoy character-driven epics, cosmic mysteries, impossible doors, unconventional heroes, and worlds where memory holds as much power as magic.
+The Last Queen of the Underverse is perfect for readers who enjoy character-driven epics, cosmic-fantasy mysteries, impossible doors, unconventional heroes, and worlds where memory holds as much power as magic.
+The Lost Tale of Emerson is just a small snack to tide you over until book three comes out.

 Because in the Underverse, stories don’t just matter—they fight back.